RetroPie/RetroPie-Docs/docs/Splashscreen.md

 # Splashcreen Menu

-The Splash Screen Menu can be accessed from the RetroPie Menu in EmulationStation or through the setup script under option 3.
+The Splash Screen Menu can be accessed from the RetroPie Menu in EmulationStation or through the setup script under option 3 - it is only available on the Raspberry Pi.

 ![splashes](https://cloud.githubusercontent.com/assets/10035308/16179686/82420dcc-362a-11e6-963d-13d4471f813e.png)